 Starring: Daisy Ridley, John Boyega, Oscar Isaac, Adam Driver, Mark Hamill, Carrie Fisher

 What we know: After last year's excellent standalone film Rogue One, Star Wars is going back to more familiar territory this December with a follow-up to The Force Awakens.
-Director Rian Johnson has promised it will pick up immediately where that film left off - meaning we might finally actually hear Luke Skywalker say something - while Adam Driver will be back as the wonderfully impetuous Kylo Ren.
+Director Rian Johnson has promised it will pick up immediately where that film left off - meaning we will finally actually hear Luke Skywalker say something - while Adam Driver will be back as the wonderfully impetuous Kylo Ren.
 Still, none of that can make up for the fact that this will be our last ever film with Carrie Fisher as Princess (now General) Leia.
 You'll find us bawling in the back row.

 Pitch Perfect 3 release date: 22 December 2017